Table of Contents

 To analyze the impact of 'positive thinking' phrases, the researchers broke down the dataset into subsets containing the first 10, 25, 50, and 100 questions.
 This allows the analysis to show the impact of the “positive thinking” phrases as the dataset size increases.

-The researchers incorporated examples into the prompt (few-shot learning).
+The researchers incorporated examples into the prompt (few-shot prompting).

 Automatic prompt optimization